-Apply online from 1 September 2023 and by the closing date of 31 October 2023
+Apply online from 1 September 2024 and by the closing date of 31 October 2024

-You should apply online by going to www.eadmissions.org.uk.
+You should apply online by going to eAdmissions.
 However, if any of the schools you are applying for requires a supplementary information form, you must complete this and send it to the address stated on the form.